telerik/maui-docs/controls/datagrid/theming-and-styles/styling.md

 ## Frozen Columns

-`Style` supports the `FrozenColumnsSplitterStyle` (`Telerik.Maui.Controls.Compatibility.DataGrid.DataGridFrozenColumnsSplitterStyle`) property which allows you to style the UI of the splitter dividing the frozen (locked) from the unfrozen (unlocked) columns.
+`Style` supports the `FrozenColumnsSplitterStyle` (`Telerik.Maui.Controls.DataGrid.DataGridFrozenColumnsSplitterStyle`) property which allows you to style the UI of the splitter dividing the frozen (locked) from the unfrozen (unlocked) columns.

 ## Splitter UI